dabeaz/sly/docs/sly.rst

 SLY provides no special functions for constructing an abstract syntax tree.
 However, such construction is easy enough to do on your own.

-A minimal way to construct a tree is to simply create and propagate a tuple or list in each grammar rule function.
-There are many possible ways to do this, but one example would be something like this::
+A minimal way to construct a tree is to create and propagate a tuple or list in each grammar rule function.
+There are many possible ways to do this, but one example is something like this::

     @_('expr PLUS expr',